-Our team members represent two of the 33 community colleges in the Southern California region, many of them located within a 50-mile radius.
+Our team members represent 1 of the 33 community colleges in the Southern California region, many of them located within a 50-mile radius.
 This density of 2YC geoscience departments provides an ideal opportunity for institutional interactions through face-to-face and virtual meetings.
 To date we have held two face-to-face workshops (December 2016 and August 2017) that included full-time and adjunct faculty, including counseling faculty, from 15 community colleges (including ours).
 Our 2016 workshop addressed facilitating students' professional pathways by including college transfer counselors in our afternoon discussion of 2YC-4YC transfer issues, as well as supporting academic success through gallery walks, a metacognition presentation and discussion, and small group work.
 Our 2017 workshop focused on assessment and active learning strategies, both of which are linked to supporting academic success.
-We anticipate that our 2018 workshop will focus on broadening participation in the geosciences.

 Mt.
 San Antonio College faculty Dave Mrofka and Becca Walker have implemented a variety of instructional changes in their individual geoscience courses and have initiated the development of a Geotechnician Certificate Program at Mt.
 SAC.
 Becca has been using IF-AT (Immediate Feedback Assessment Technique) in her oceanography class as an active, collaborative formative assessment strategy.
 She has also developed and implemented performance reviews in her physical geology class.
 A performance review is a written document summarizing a student's technical/content knowledge and skills and soft skills using a variety of data, including self-evaluations, peer evaluations, exam and lab results, and in-class work.
 Students meet with her individually to discuss their performance reviews and set goals for the remainder of the semester based on their documented strengths and areas of improvement.
 The Geotechnician Certificate Program is being designed in the context of a Career and Technical Education grant from California's Strong Workforce Initiative program.
 Designed for students interested in careers as geotechnicians, environmental technicians, or petroleum technicians upon the completion of a 2-year degree, the program will include general education and STEM coursework and a work experience course.
 We are currently designing new courses, soliciting feedback from a variety of local stakeholders in the environmental/geotechnical sector to develop an educational roadmap, and identifying companies and agencies suitable for the work experience component.